 - Architecture & Implementation of DBMS

 Track B is organized by the Faculty of Cultural Studies.
 Track B focuses on German culture in a European and/or international context.
 Since the topics of the individual courses are oriented towards new developments, the courses change every year and are published shortly before the start of the ISP.
-Interested students can peruse the courses of the previous year in the course catalog.
+Interested students can see the preliminary courses in the course catalog.

 - What is “German”?
 German History and Identity Formation